 Robin, of Jon and Robin and the In Crowd, married one of the Five Americans and at last report was living in Denison, Texas!
 One of their biggest regional hits was not "Do It Again" but "Dr. Jon, The Medicine Man".
 Although it garnered little attention outside the Southwest, it was a number one song on KLIF in Dallas and KTSA in San Antonio, to name a few.

-Jon Abdnor Jr. was convicted of murder in the early 1970s and served many years in prison, only being paroled in the last couple of years.
-At last report, he was living his father's home in North Dallas.
+Jon Abdnor Jr. was convicted of murder in the early 1970s and served many years in prison, only being paroled in recent years.
+At last report, he was living at his father's home in North Dallas.

 KLIF's ex-Music Director, Jimmy Rabbitt,